-From black bears to salamanders.
-Old-growth forests to spring wildflowers.
-Log cabins to grist mills.
-The park offers a myriad of opportunities for exploring and discovering both the natural and cultural history of these ancient mountains.
+From black bears to salamanders, old-growth forests to spring wildflowers, log cabins to gristmills... the park offers myriad opportunities for exploring and discovering both the natural and cultural history of these ancient mountains.

 Prepare in advance for an enjoyable, safe visit.

 Know the status of the park's roads, facilities, and trails before you go.

 Scenic vistas, historic buildings, rushing waterfalls, and expansive forests await.

 Hiking, biking, picniking, watching wildlife, auto touring...
 What do you want to do in the park?

 Review pet-friendly park activities for a great visit.

 You can choose from 10 frontcountry campgrounds or head into the backcountry.
 Your adventure awaits!